capricious-slingshot/capricious-slingshot.github.io/_posts/2019-07-17-ruby_gems_in_a_nutshell.markdown

 1. Locally from the Command Line

-A program called bundler will fetch the latest gem version for your platform from Rubygems.org, or in the case of individual gems, from the specified ``:path``.
+A program called bundler will fetch the latest gem version for your platform from Rubygems.org, or in the case of vendor specific gems, from the specified ``:path``.

       bundle install gem_name